jlybrand/Venit/README.md

 #### Successful registration with only the user's data stored in the `clients table`:

-  - A welcome email is sent to the new customer with an attachment in .csv containing all of their referral sources [`targets`]
+  - A welcome email is sent to the new customer.
   -  An email notifies the admin that a user has registered for the service but there was an error storing their associated referral sources [`targets`] in the `targets table`.
   - User is presented with a sign-in form.